-Tesh and her partner Seb were accepted into Cohort 4 of the Edmund Hillary Fellowship, and are proud to be representing New Zealand in this international collective of entrepreneurs and change-makers.
-Currently Tesh is working on giving Fellows opportunities to speak to Kiwi kids in schools around the country, and pairing interested schools with inspiring speakers.
+Tesh was accepted into Cohort 4 of the Edmund Hillary Fellowship, and is proud to be representing New Zealand in this international collective of entrepreneurs and change-makers.

-A natural curiosity for how the mind works lead Tesh to become certified as a Myers-Briggs practitioner.
-She has made her knowledge of personality types part of the work & leadership culture at Raglan Coconut Yoghurt and enjoys sharing these insights with others who are leading teams.
+A natural curiosity for how the mind works led Tesh to become certified as a Myers-Briggs practitioner.
+She has made her knowledge of personality types part of the work & leadership culture at Raglan Food Co and enjoys sharing these insights with others who are leading teams.

 Tesh had a unique upbringing with never attending school, and finishing her homeschooling studies (7th form equivalent) at age 16, then beginning work full-time without attending University.
 Her varied career experiences include working in event management, insurance, accounting, radio, digital, and start-ups.
-Before starting Raglan Coconut Yoghurt, Tesh ran a digital agency working with ethical & sustainably-focused brands.
-She has studied in her spare time to achieve certificates in Editing & Proofreading, Business Management, and Children's Book Writing, and is currently working towards becoming a certified Celebrant.
+Before starting Raglan Food Co, Tesh ran a digital agency working with ethical & sustainably-focused brands.
+She has studied in her spare time to achieve certificates in Editing & Proofreading, Business Management, and Children's Book Writing, and she's also a certified Celebrant.